Hospitality industry in the United Kingdom: Female-friendly establishments

 Amanda Willmott had founded two pubs in Birmingham - Carpe Diem and Quo Vadis; this design formed the template for her new design of female-friendly pubs for Bass Inns, known as All Bar One, in February 1994, which first opened in December 1994 in Sutton, London; she went on to form a similar chain Ha!
 Ha!
 Bar and Canteen, in 1998.

 Eating out

-Raymond Postgate launched the The Good Food Guide in 1951; his son later produced 'Ivor the Engine' and 'The Clangers'.
+Raymond Postgate launched The Good Food Guide in 1951; his son later produced 'Ivor the Engine' and 'The Clangers'.

 Beefeater Steak Houses were one of the first chains of restaurants, first opening in July 1974 in Enfield, London; in 1974 its most popular meal was prawn cocktail, rump steak, followed by Black Forest gateau and two glasses of Liebfraumilch German wine; by 1995 it was Britain's largest restaurant chain, with 270 outlets, serving 15 million people per year.

 The former cafe at Hartside Pass at Leadgate, Cumbria claimed to be the highest cafe in England, at 575m.

 922 restaurants closed in 2019, and 1188 closed in 2018.